Class A to Class C Downsizing: Technical Guide for RVers

 Weight Distribution Analysis

-The transition from Class A to Class C involves significant changes in weight distribution and handling characteristics.
+You're right to be concerned about how dramatically different your Class C will feel after years of driving a Class A — the handling changes can catch even experienced RVers off guard.
 Your new Class C sits on a truck chassis rather than a purpose-built motorhome chassis, which affects how weight transfers during acceleration, braking, and cornering.

 Start by using a weight calculator to determine your actual loaded weights versus manufacturer specifications.
 Class C units typically have different weight distribution patterns, with more weight concentrated over the cab area.
 This can affect your cargo carrying capacity (CCC) and where you position heavy items within the coach.